EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 > **NOTE**
 >
-> If you request a GPU on the TRE GPU Service you will be assigned one at random unless you specify a GPU type.
+> If you request a GPU on the SHS GPU Cluster you will be assigned one at random unless you specify a GPU type.
 > Please see [Getting started with Kubernetes](training/L1_getting_started.md) to learn about specifying GPU resources.

 ## Service Access

-Users should have an [TRE Account](../safe-haven-access.md) as the TRE GPU Service is only accessible through TRE Virtual Machines.
+Users should have an [TRE Account](../safe-haven-access.md) as the SHS GPU Cluster is only accessible through TRE Virtual Machines.

-Existing projects can request access to the TRE GPU Service through a service request to the [TRE helpdesk](https://portal.eidf.ac.uk/queries/submit) or emailing [eidf@epcc.ed.ac.uk](mailto:eidf@epcc.ed.ac.uk).
+Existing projects can request access to the SHS GPU Cluster through a service request to the [TRE helpdesk](https://portal.eidf.ac.uk/queries/submit) or emailing [eidf@epcc.ed.ac.uk](mailto:eidf@epcc.ed.ac.uk).

 New projects wanting to use the GPU Service should include this in their TRE Project Application.

-Each project will be given a namespace within the TRE GPU service to operate in.
+Each project will be given a namespace within the SHS GPU Cluster to operate in.

 This project namespace will normally be the TRE Safe Heaven and Project code appended with ’ns’, i.e. `nsh-2024-0000-ns` for a safe-heaven `nsh` and project with code `2024-0000`.

-Once access to the TRE GPU service has been confirmed, TRE Project VMs will be configured to use the TRE GPU cluster. - information on access to VMs is available [here](../virtual-desktop-connections.md).
+Once access to the SHS GPU Cluster has been confirmed, TRE Project VMs will be configured to use the TRE GPU cluster. - information on access to VMs is available [here](../virtual-desktop-connections.md).

 Since FreeIPA is integrated with the GPU cluster, project users can authenticate using their FreeIPA credentials.
 When you run a kubectl command for the first time (e.g., `kubectl get pods`), you will be prompted to enter your FreeIPA username and password.
 After successful authentication, your token is cached locally and remains valid until it expires or is deleted.
 Upon expiration, kubectl will again prompt you for login credentials.